-Chaga Mushroom (Inonotus obliquus)
+Chaga Mushroom Tea (Inonotus obliquus)

-The appealing light vanilla flavour and nutty aroma of wild Chaga tea will help you clear your head and harness that extra energy you need to finish a hectic day (without the caffeine!).
-This wild fungi can also be blended with other teas, beverages or enjoyed chilled on a hot day.
-The renowned Wild Chaga Fungi is becoming popular in North America as a super-food.
+The light vanilla flavour and nutty aroma of wild Chaga mushroom tea will help you clear your head and harness that extra energy you need to finish a hectic day (without the caffeine!).
+Our Chaga Tea can also be blended with other teas, beverages or enjoyed chilled on a hot day.
+Wild Chaga Fungi is becoming popular in North America as a super-food.
 All of the Wild Chaga we sell is hand harvested by us in an ethical manner from birch trees in Northwestern Canada.
 Unlike many suppliers of wild mushrooms and fungi, we do not purchase from other harvesters.
 We only sell what we harvest.
 This way we can guarantee the quality and ethical harvest of the Chaga.

 To ensure that the entire life cycle of wild Chaga is completed we do not harm the host birch trees with logging spikes or cut living trees down to access out of reach chaga.
 This practice is becoming increasingly common in northwestern Canada and in no way does Laughing Lichen support this type of wildcrafting.
 If you are collecting Chaga for your own use please do not dig deep into the myceluim layer (A fuzzy mass of branching thread-like fungal threads) found between the Chaga conk and the truck of the tree.
-If you damage this layer the conk will stop growing.
+Damaging this layer will cause conk will stop growing.
 If you leave it intact you can return to the same tree within 3-5 years to re-harvest more Chaga.

 It is very important to only use Chaga for personal use that is collected from unpolluted environments and living birch trees.
 If you are a mushroom and Fungi lover like us, check out this awesome magazine : FUNGI Magazine